INSTITUTE OF MATERIALS, MALAYSIA (IMM)

-The IMM membership is categorised into 6 different grades and open to anyone above the age of 17 years – individuals and companies keen in developing and contributing towards the growth of materials science, technology and engineering in Malaysia.
+The IMM membership is categorised into 6 different grades and open to anyone above the age of 17 years – individuals and companies keen on developing and contributing towards the growth of materials science, technology and engineering in Malaysia.

 IMM has also organised 10 International Materials Technology conferences (IMTCE) on a biennial basis, and numerous technical seminars, educational programmes, technical visits, and materials awareness programmes since 1988.

-Public courses, such as Microbiologically Influenced Corrosion (MIC) and Welding Technology for Non-Welding Personnel, are been offered occasionally.
+Public courses, such as Microbiologically Influenced Corrosion (MIC) and Welding Technology for Non-Welding Personnel, are offered occasionally.
 Training on materials awareness has also been conducted in public listed companies.